Family Educational Rights and Privacy Act (FERPA)

 To read more about FERPA, consult the Course Catalogue.

-Emerson College has designated the following as Directory Information: name, address, telephone number, dates of attendance, degrees earned, dates of degrees, awards/honors/scholarships, major(s), minor(s), sports and activities, height and weight of members of athletic teams, photographs or recorded images, advisor, concentrations, and computer user name.
+Emerson College has designated the following as Directory Information: name, address, telephone number, current enrollment, full-time/part-time status, dates of attendance, degrees earned, dates of degrees, awards/honors/scholarships, major(s), minor(s), sports and activities, height and weight of members of athletic teams, photographs or recorded images, advisor, concentrations, and computer user name.

 The College may disclose any of those items without prior written consent unless notified in writing to the contrary.
 Students wishing to withhold the disclosure of any aspects of the above-mentioned Directory Information must file a Request to Opt-Out of Directory Information form, available at the Office of the Registrar, located on the 2nd floor of 216 Tremont St.

 As of January 3, 2012, the U.S. Department of Education’s FERPA regulations expand the circumstances under which your education records and personally identifiable information (PII) contained in such records – including your Social Security Number, grades, or other private information – may be accessed without your consent.

 First, the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local education authorities (“Federal and State Authorities) may allow access to your records and PII without your consent to any third party designated by a Federal or State Authority to evaluate a federal- or state-supported education program.
 The evaluation may relate to any program that is “principally engaged in the provision of education,” such as early childhood education and job training, as well as any program that is administered by an education agency or institution.

 Second, Federal and State Authorities may allow access to your education records and PII without your consent to researchers performing certain types of studies, in certain cases even when we object to or do not request such research.
 Federal and State Authorities must obtain certain use-restriction and data security promises from the entities that they authorize to receive PII, but the Authorities need not maintain direct control over such entities.